codedragon/code_reviews/slides.md

 * Verify the bug
 * Write things down
 * Write a test that fails
-* Understand the Problem
+* Understand the problem
 * Fix the bug so the test passes
 * Verify the bug is gone

-# Tips to "Fix the bug so the test passes"
+## Tips to "Fix the bug so the test passes"
 * Change one thing at a time
 * Question assumptions
 * Reduce code to its essence